moding-il/bizdoc.core/README.md

 ### Types

 A _type_ represents a source of key-value pairs.
-For example, the type Account can retrieve accounts from your database.
+For example, the *Account* type can retrieve accounts from a database, and make thier vaules available using a type.

 ```c#
 [Table("Accounts")]